-- Distinguish between religiousness/religiosity and communalism giving one example of how the former has got transformed into the latter in independent India.
+- Distinguish between religiousness/religiosity and communalism in post-independent India giving one example of how the former has got transformed into the latter in independent India.

 - Critically discuss the objectives of Bhoodan and Gramdan movements initiated by Acharya Vinoba Bhave and their success.